It’s baby loss awareness week.

-Another tough subject to talk about, but since it is something I have personal experience with, I feel it is finally time for me to write about it.
-And to support those who have been through it too.
+Another tough subject to talk about, but since it is something I have personal experience with, I feel it is finally time for me to write about it and support those who have been through it too.

 This second pregnancy was not planned, but after the initial shock, I started to be excited and look forward to it.

 But not for long.
 Before I knew it, the baby was gone.

 I kept asking why it happened, but this is something you can never be 100% sure of.

 We were put through a lot of stress at the time as our Henry had to undergo surgery, so I believe this did not add up to the relaxed state of mind a pregnant woman is supposed to be in.

 Anyway, one day I started to bleed so we went straight to urgent care.